-However, in the event that an employee is unable to offer a suitable explanation for their absence, or any lack contact, you may need to consider conducting an investigation and taking formal disciplinary action against them.
-Unauthorised absence from work is a misconduct offence, where most employers will cite AWOL on a non-exhaustive list of examples of misconduct offences under their disciplinary policy.
+However, in the event that an employee is unable to offer a suitable explanation for their absence, or any lack of contact, you may need to consider conducting an investigation and taking formal disciplinary action against them.
+Unauthorised absence from work can be a misconduct offence, where most employers will cite AWOL on a non-exhaustive list of examples of misconduct offences under their disciplinary policy.

 Can you dismiss an employee for unauthorised absence from work?

-Unauthorised absence from work does not necessarily warrant a decision to dismiss an employee.
+Unauthorised absence from work does not necessarily in itself constitute grounds to dismiss an employee.
 As indicated above, much will depend upon the facts of the case, including the length of any absence and any explanation as to why the employee in question has been off work.

-There may be a number of valid reasons why an employee has been absent, although the failure to notify you of these during the course of their absence may, in itself, warrant disciplinary action leading to the possibility of dismissal.
+There may be a number of valid reasons why an employee has been absent, although the failure to notify you of these during the course of their absence may warrant disciplinary action leading to the possibility of dismissal.

-If you are considering dismissing an employee for an unauthorised absence from work or, alternatively, an employee’s failure to notify you of their absence, you must ensure that you undertake a full and fair investigation into the circumstances surrounding their absence and/or any failure to notify.
+If you are considering dismissing an employee for an unauthorised absence from work or, alternatively, an employee’s failure to notify you of their absence, you must ensure that you undertake a full and fair investigation to establish the facts relating to their absence and/or any failure to notify.

-Further, you must always follow a fair procedure, ensuring that any disciplinary action taken in response is reasonable and proportionate to any findings of misconduct following your investigation, otherwise run the risk of an aggrieved employee lodging a claim against you for unfair dismissal.
+Further, you must always follow a fair procedure, ensuring that any disciplinary action taken in response is reasonable and proportionate to any findings of misconduct following your investigation, otherwise run the risk of an aggrieved employee filing a tribunal claim against you for unfair dismissal.

 In some cases, especially where an employee has been given a previous written warning for unauthorised absence from work, a decision to dismiss them may be justified.
 However, each case must be dealt with on its own facts, having regard to the seriousness of the misconduct and any previous disciplinary record.